 In 2010 a single Auckland council replaced the eight previous councils.
 Aucklanders were divided on whether the gains from integration would outweigh the loss from the greater remoteness of the city council from its citizens.

 In 2015 the Auckland region had 558 primary and secondary schools.
 Auckland Grammar School (for boys) was founded in 1867 and set the style for secondary education before the Second World War.
-Many private church schools were also established around 1900.
+Many private church schools were established around 1900.
 They drew pupils from across, and beyond, the region.
 Post-1945 suburban growth led to a surge of new co-educational secondary schools in the city, and district high schools in rural areas.

 The Auckland Training College (for teachers) was founded in 1881, followed two years later by Auckland University College.
 In 2004 the college amalgamated with the university.
-The Auckland University of Technology began in 1895 as the Auckland Technical School, and was renamed Seddon Memorial Technical College in 1913.
-Other tertiary institutes include Massey University at Albany, the Unitec Institute of Technology, and the Manukau Institute of Technology.
+The Auckland University of Technology began in 1895 as the Auckland Technical School, which was renamed Seddon Memorial Technical College in 1913.
+Other tertiary institutions include Massey University at Albany, the Unitec Institute of Technology, and the Manukau Institute of Technology.

 (National Institute of Water and Atmospheric Research (NIWA) data, 1981–2010)

 (Figures are for workers aged 15 and over, in selected industries in which the region’s employment pattern is most distinctive)

 Bush, G. W. A. Decently and in order: the government of the city of Auckland 1840–1971.
 Auckland: Collins, 1971.

 Cameron, E. K., Bruce Hayward and Graeme Murdoch.
 Field guide to Auckland: exploring the region's natural and historic heritage.
 Auckland: Godwit, 2008.

 Esler, Alan.
 Wild plants in Auckland.
 Auckland: Auckland University Press, 2004.